On the geometric P=W conjecture: Preliminaries: Berkovich spaces, log discrepancy, and dual complexes

-\spa{ The \emph{dual (intersection) complex} of a (pure-dimensional) simple normal crossing variety $D$ is the cell complex $\mathcal{D}(D)$ whose vertices are in correspondence with the irreducible components $D_i$ of $D$, and whose $r$-dimensional cells correspond to strata of codimension $r+1$.
-The attaching maps are prescribed by the inclusion relation.
-See~\cite[Definition 12]{deFernexKollarXu2012} for further details. }
+\spa{ It is always possible to associate a combinatorial object to a dlt pair $(X,\Delta)$:} \begin{definition} The \textbf{dual complex} of a dlt boundary $\Delta$ is the regular cell complex\footnote{See \cite[\S 2.1]{Hatcher} for the definition of regular cell complex or regular $\Delta$-complex.} $\mathcal{D}(\Delta)$ whose vertices are in correspondence with the irreducible components of $\Delta^{=1}$, and whose $r$-dimensional cells correspond to strata of codimension $r+1$.
+The attaching maps are prescribed by the inclusion relations. \end{definition}